Grants and Competitions

 Fellowship Competitions 2015-16

 The Palestinian American Research Center (PARC) is pleased to announce our fellowship competitions for 2015-2016.
-Included in these opportunities are doctoral and post-doctoral research fellowships for American citizens as well as post-doctoral research fellowships in the Humanities for US citizens and those living in the US for the last 3 consecutive years.
-In addition, PARC has a competition for a travel seminar to Palestine for American faculty members at US institutions.
+Included in these opportunities are post-doctoral research fellowships in the Humanities for US citizens and those living in the US for the last 3 consecutive years as well as a competition for a travel seminar to Palestine for American faculty members at US institutions.
 Additional information can be found below and on the PARC website at http://parc-us-pal.org.

 - PARC’s sixth Faculty Development Seminar (FDS).
 This 12-day travel seminar is for U.S. faculty members with a demonstrated interest in, but little travel experience to, Palestine.
 Professor from all fields of study are encouraged to apply.
 Applications are due January 9, 2015.
 For more details about the FDS and eligibility criteria, please see our website: http://parc-us-pal.org/facultyDevSem.htm.